cyrfli/notes/projects/artifacts-of-minra.md

 ## Items

+### Chests
+Chests can be found in the maze and can be opened.
+Some are locked and need a key.
+Some are not but can be trapped.

 ### Weapons
-You can find a variety of weapons in the game.
+The player can find variety of weapons in the game.

 ### Survival
 - Food